Baramulla district: Ancient and medieval

 The city of Baramulla, from which the district derives its name, was founded by Raja Bhimsina in 2306 BCE.
 A number of prominent visitors have travelled to Baramulla.
 These include the Chinese visitor Heiun T'Sang and the British historian, Moorcraft.
 Mughal emperors had a special fascination for Baramulla.
 As the gateway of the Kashmir Valley, Baramulla was a stopping place for them during their visits to the valley.
 Jahangir also stayed at Baramulla during his visit to Kashmir in 1620 CE.

 From the very beginning, Baramulla has been a religious center.
 The construction of Hindu Teerth and Buddhist Vihars made the city sacred to people of both religions.
 In the 15th century, the noted Muslim saint, Syed Janbaz Wali, visited the valley along with his companions in 1421 CE.
 He chose Baramulla as the centre of his mission and was buried here after death.
 His shrine attracts pilgrims from all over the Valley.
 In 1620, the sixth Sikh Guru Shri Hargobind visited the city.
 Baramulla thus became an abode of Hindus, Muslims, Buddhists and Sikhs.

-It was the oldest and the most important town in the north of princely state of Kashmir and Jammu.
+It was the oldest and the most important town in the north of princely state of Jammu and Kashmir.
 In the later centuries, until 27 October 1947, it was the 'Gateway of Kashmir Valley' by the Rawalpindi-Murree-Muzaffarabad-Baramulla Road.
-It became a part of Union of India when the Maharaja, under duress of invasion by Pakistani tribal forces, signed the instrument of accession on 26 October 1947, which was accepted by India the next day.
+It became a part of the Union of India when the Maharaja of the princely state of Jammu and Kashmir signed the Instrument of Accession during the invasion by Pakistani tribal forces., signed the instrument of accession on 26 October 1947, which was accepted by India the next day.

 Actual area of district Baramulla according to 2018 survey by the centre for remote sensing and gis is 2204.06 km^{2}.